royapakzad/shadow-reasoning/README.md

 ### 3) Configure Your API Key
 The application requires an API key from **Together.ai** to function.

-1. Find the `env.js` file in the root of the project.
+1. Create the `env.js` file in the root of the project.
-2. Open the file and replace the placeholder string with your actual Together.ai API key.
+2. Open the file and add your actual Together.ai API key.

 ```javascript
 // env.js